snsebro/tandem/README.md

 ## Overview

-**Tandem Trivia** is trivia application built using a React.js client and Sass for styling.
+**Tandem Trivia** is trivia application built using React.js to render client facing components and Sass for styling.
 Users on the frontend are able to view a set of 10 randomized trivia questions, submit answers, and see their total score at the end of each round.

 <br>